Romeo and the Black Brothers: Plot

 In 1875, a young boy named Romeo lives in the Swiss village of Sonogno.
 His family, already struggling with debt, faces further hardship when a drought devastates their crops.
-A sinister man known as Luini, "The God of Death," arrives in the village, seeking to buy children for labor.
-After Luini sets fire to the family's last cornfield, leaving Romeo’s father blind, Romeo sells himself into servitude as a chimney sweeper for 25 francs to cover medical costs.
+A sinister man known as Luini, "The God of Death", arrives in the village, seeking to buy children for labor.
+After Luini sets fire to the family's last cornfield, leaving Romeo's father blind, Romeo sells himself into servitude as a chimney sweeper for 25 francs to cover medical costs.

 On his journey to Milan, Romeo befriends Alfredo, a kind but secretive boy, and other children in similar circumstances.
 They are locked in a basement and later forced to cross a stormy lake, during which many are presumed dead.
-Romeo and Alfredo survive, and despite Luini’s cruelty, Romeo saves him from drowning.
+Romeo and Alfredo survive, and despite Luini's cruelty, Romeo saves him from drowning.
 Upon arrival in Milan, the boys are separated and sold to different masters.
 Romeo's new employer, Marcello Rossi, is kind but controlled by his harsh wife, Edda.
 Their sickly daughter, Angeletta, befriends Romeo, and he also gains an education from Professor Casella.

 Romeo forms a resistance group called the Black Brothers to stand up against a street gang, the Wolf Pack, led by Giovanni.
-After a series of conflicts, the Black Brothers defeat the Wolf Pack, earning Giovanni’s respect.
+After a series of conflicts, the Black Brothers defeat the Wolf Pack, earning Giovanni's respect.
 Meanwhile, Angeletta is revealed to be the granddaughter of Lady Isabella Montgomery, a noblewoman who initially rejects her but later takes her to Paris for medical treatment.

 Alfredo is revealed to be from the noble Martini family.
-Both he and his sister were framed for their parents’ deaths by their Uncle Mauricio and Aunt Grazela, who now seek royal favor.
-When Alfredo’s younger sister, Bianca, escapes captivity, the Black Brothers help reunite the siblings and clear their names.
+Both he and his younger sister were framed for their parents' deaths by their Uncle Mauricio and Aunt Grazela, who now seek royal favor.
+When Romeo discovers Alfredo's sister, Bianca being held hostage by their Aunt and Uncle he and the Black Brothers help her escape captivity, reunite her with Alfredo and clear their names.
 However, Alfredo, suffering from tuberculosis, collapses.
-Before dying in Romeo’s arms, he entrusts him with caring for Bianca and fulfilling his dreams.
+Before dying in Romeo's arms, he entrusts him with caring for Bianca and fulfilling his dreams.

 Romeo struggles with grief but is helped by his friends to move forward.
 He organizes a funeral for Alfredo and becomes the new leader of the Black Brothers.
 Over time, he decides to pursue education and help others, while Bianca aspires to become a nurse.
 In 1876, after his six-month contract ends, Romeo returns to Sonogno, reuniting with his family.

 Ten years later, in 1886, Romeo has fulfilled his dream of becoming a teacher.
 He marries Bianca, and they name their son Alfredo in honor of his best friend.